CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 | :-: | :-: |
 | ![](./img/vokselia1.png)| ![](./img/vokselia2.png) |

-Using the same aperture size, tilt shift camera can generate more focused image.
-So, tilt camera can achieve a miniature faking effect.
+Using the same aperture size, tilt shift camera can generate more focused images.
+So, tilt shift camera can achieve a miniature faking effect.

 | SpongeBob - shot using tilt shift camera (1920*1080 100spp)|
 | :------------------------------------: |
 |![](./img/spongebob1.png)|

-We can also focus on arbitary plane, like a set of building on one side of the street.
+We can also focus on arbitary plane, like a set of buildings on one side of the street.

 | Dewmire Castle (1080*1080 100spp)|
 | :------------------------------------: |